Logging — Agentuity Documentation

 Log Levels

-ctx.logger has methods for each level: trace, debug, info, warn, error, and fatal.
+ctx.logger has methods for each configured level: trace, debug, info, warn, and error.
 Use the method that matches severity:

 ctx.logger.error('Failed to fetch data', error);